 Abstract

 Sustainable agriculture faces escalating pressures from climate change, population growth, and finite natural resources, with the sector currently accounting for approximately 70 % of global freshwater withdrawals.
-The present review examines the critical shift from traditional, gravity-fed irrigation methods—such as flooding and furrow systems—which are often inefficient due to excessive evaporation and runoff, and non uniform distribution.
-These traditional practices not only deplete water resources but also demand high energy and contribute to soil erosion and reduced crop productivity.
+The present review examines the critical shift from traditional, gravity-fed irrigation methods—such as flooding and furrow systems—which are often inefficient due to excessive evaporation and runoff losses apart from non uniform distribution.
+The traditional practices not only deplete water resources but also demand high energy and contribute to soil degradation and reduced crop productivity.

 The review highlights modern advancements in irrigation technologies, including drip, micro, sprinkler, and subsurface systems, which dramatically enhance water use efficiency.
-Specifically, drip and micro-irrigation systems achieve application efficiencies of 90–95% by delivering water directly to plant root zones.
-Furthermore, the integration of precision agriculture—utilizing sensors, remote sensing, IoT, and AI—enables real-time monitoring and adaptive scheduling to further optimize water delivery.
+Specifically, drip and micro-irrigation systems achieve application efficiencies of 90–95% by delivering water directly to plant root zones through integration of precision agriculture tools of sensors, remote sensing technique, IoT, and AI—enables real-time monitoring and adaptive scheduling to optimize water delivery.

-In addition to technological innovations, the review evaluates broader water management strategies such as rainwater harvesting, wastewater recycling, desalination, and deficit irrigation.
+In addition to technological innovations, the review evaluates broader water harvesting strategies such as rainwater harvesting, wastewater recycling, desalination, and deficit irrigation.
 It also discusses the role of genetic advancements in developing drought-resistant crops to enhance resilience against climate variability.
 By shifting toward these precision and sustainable alternatives, the agricultural sector can mitigate environmental degradation, reduce its carbon footprint, and secure global food security.
-Widespread adoption of these advanced technologies and strategies is presented as an essential pathway for the long-term viability of agriculture in a resource-constrained world.
+Widespread adoption of these advanced technologies and strategies is presented as an essential pathway for the long-term viability of agriculture in a resource-constrained regions.

 Keywords: Precision irrigation, Water use efficiency (WUE), Sustainable agriculture, IoT and AI in agriculture, Climate change resilience, Modern water management.